 - Secondary Beneficiary: Spouse, partner, children, or other heirs.

-Your insurance company should send you a letter confirming the change of beneficiaries in your insurance policy or annuity records.
+Be sure to obtain a letter from your insurance company confirming the change of beneficiaries in your insurance policy or annuity records.
 Keep this letter with your estate planning documents.

 Funding your Trust with Partnership Interest

-We can prepare assignment documents for each interest for your signature.
+Work with an attorney to prepare partnership assignment documents for your signature.

-- If your business is a corporation, you will have to cancel shares held in your name and reissue them in your name as Trustee of your Revocable Living Trust.
+If your business is a corporation, you must cancel shares held in your name and reissue them in your name as the Trustee of your Revocable Living Trust.

-- If your business is a limited liability company, we will draft assignment documents to assign your interest to your Revocable Living Trust.
+If your business is a limited liability company, have your attorney draft assignment documents to assign your interest to your Revocable Living Trust.

 Funding your Trust with Sole Proprietorship Business Interests

-If you are the beneficiary of an estate of someone who has already died, or if you are a plaintiff in a lawsuit, you can assign your interest in the estate or lawsuit to your Revocable Living Trust in case you are disabled or deceased before receiving distributions or payments.
+If you are the beneficiary of the estate of someone who has died, you can assign your interest in the estate or lawsuit to your Revocable Living Trust if you are disabled or deceased before receiving distributions or payments.